-Live does what social media does best — connect people with other people in a real-time, natural way, rather than something that’s stiff and scripted.
-It’s a step up from standard Facebook video in that it encourages people to talk between one another instead of just liking and sharing.
+Live does what social media does best — connect people with people in a real-time, natural way, rather than something that’s stiff and scripted.
+It’s a step up from standard Facebook video in that it encourages people to talk to one another instead of just liking and sharing.

-Facebook’s aim is to spur community building content that drives active conversations on the platform, not just likes and shares.
-The algorithm rewards users of live due to its interactive nature (check out chapter one for a refresher), as the native video stream keeps viewers engaged and using the app for longer periods of time.
+Facebook’s aim is to spur community-building content that drives active conversations on the platform, not just likes and shares.
+The algorithm rewards users of Live due to its interactive nature (check out Chapter 1 for a refresher), as the native video stream keeps viewers engaged and using the app for longer periods of time.